-A guy comes across a device that stops time and uses it to make himself rich, spy on the girls' locker room, etc...
+- A guy comes across a device that stops time and uses it to make himself rich, spy on the girls' locker room, etc...
 But it breaks, stranding him in stopped-time.

-A diminutive cheating jockey wishes he wasn't so short, and his wish is granted...
-Turning him into a 10-foot tall freak who can't ride horses any more
+- A diminutive, mean-spirited, cheating jockey wishes he wasn't so short, and his wish is granted...
+Turning him into a 10-foot tall freak who can't ride horses any more.note

 Whatever the case, the ending always makes the lesson to be learned abundantly clear in the end.

 It's worth noting that when many people claim that a situation is an instance of 'irony', they mean that this trope seems to apply to it.
 Often this usage is applied to actual situations, and denoting this trope with 'irony' is one of the most familiar ways to apply the comfortable sense of narrative closure found in fiction to real life.
 Some who are supposed to know about this sort of thing think that this is an incorrect usage of the term, and the rest are familiar with the term "situational irony".

 Compare Earth All Along, Tomato Surprise, "Fawlty Towers" Plot.
 The Evil Counterpart to this trope is Cruel Twist Ending.
 When an ending of this kind is only used in an adaptation while being absent in the source material, it's Adaptational Karma.